 Intellectual Property (IP) Management

-- IP strategy and registration decision-making is guided in alignment with IP policy.
+- IP strategy and registration advice,

 AVR’s scientific research is aimed at developing and disseminating transformational tools and technologies for the economic benefit of the Australian dairy, grains, red meat and horticulture industries.